 Zoom through the city lights once again, headed for a popular spot amongst locals for live music and late night dining.
 With a mix of top Cambodian songs and foreign rock hits, one is bound to stay entertained while sampling some exotic local delicacies, such as spicy frog and beef with ants.
 After stopping off at one more iconic city landmark along the way, finish the evening at a charming street of small, hip bars for cocktails or a cold beer.

 Overnight in Phnom Penh.

-Enjoy the day at leisure before being transferred to the airport for the onward departing flight.
+Enjoy the day at leisure.
+Transfer to the airport for the onward departure flight.